batuhaniskr/technology-news-web-project/README.md

 # Technology-News-Website
-This is  website project made back in 2016.
+This is  website project made in 2016.
 A Technology news web project built using PHP, MySQL, HTML, JavaScript, and CSS.

 <strong><i>Screen Shot: </i></strong>